 People were provided with a safe and secure environment.
-Each person had a "Things to keep me safe at home" and was supported by a risk assessment.
 Staff checked the identity of visitors before letting them in.
 Smoke alarms were tested and evacuation drills were carried out to help ensure staff and people knew what to do in the event of a fire.
-Each house held up to date personal evacuation plans and risk assessments which detailed how staff needed to support individuals in the event of a fire to help keep people safe.
+Each person had an up to date personal evacuation plan and risk assessments which detailed how staff needed to support individuals in the event of a fire to help keep people safe.

+People were protected from abuse because staff had an understanding of what abuse was and how to report it.
 The provider had safeguarding policies and procedures in place.
 Information displayed provided staff with contact details for reporting any issues of concern.
-Staff received updated safeguarding training and were fully aware of what steps they would take if they suspected abuse and they were able to identify different types of abuse.
+Staff had completed safeguarding training and were fully aware of what steps they would take if they suspected abuse and they were able to identify different types of abuse.
 Staff were aware who to contact externally should they feel their concerns had not been dealt with appropriately.
 Staff were confident that any reported concerns would be taken seriously and investigated.
-One staff said; "All staff are very caring and would report anything and everything!"
+One staff said; "We are a small staff team and we would address anything straight away."